cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 returned by I2OSP.
 (Notice that this is essentially the inverse of the hash\_to\_field procedure.)

-Finally, the expand\_message variants in this document ({{hashtofield-expand}}) always append the domain separation tag DST to the strings hashed by H, the underlying hash or extensible output function.
-This means that invocations of H outside of hash\_to\_field can be separated from those inside of hash\_to\_field by appending a tag distinct from DST to their inputs.
-Other expand\_message variants that follow the guidelines in
-{{hashtofield-expand-other}} are expected to have similar properties, but these should be analyzed on a case-by-case basis.

 ## expand\_message\_xmd security {#security-considerations-expand-xmd}

 The expand\_message\_xmd function defined in {{hashtofield-expand-xmd}} is